OLED Side Channel Observations and Mitigation

 - The PIN is asked on each device startup (by design)

 My goal was to create a proof-of-concept to show that the information leak can be captured without advanced (expensive, power-hungry, bulky) equipment.
 To achieve this, I used an off-the-shelf USB sound card to perform measurements that a malicious microcontroller setup could also do.
-For my experiments, I picked an Asus Sonar U7, but most soundcards with reasonable microphone input channel quality and sampling rates of 96kHz or higher should allow reproducing these results.
-Note that no acustic measurement is done here, the input is directly used as a very low-end oscilloscope.
+For my experiments, I picked an Asus Xonar U7, but most soundcards with reasonable microphone input channel quality and sampling rates of 96kHz or higher should allow reproducing these results.
+Note that no acoustic measurement is done here, the input is directly used as a very low-end oscilloscope.

 BIP39 Mnemonic Seed Word Dialog